wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/message-transformation/envelope-wrapper.md

 ## Analyze the output

-Notice that the request data is inside a SOAP envelope.
-When the request was monitored through TCPMon, it was sent to the back-end Axis2 server with the following structure:
+The request data is enclosed within a SOAP envelope.
+When it is sent to the proxy service, TCPMon captures and forwards it to the backend Axis2 server.
+By using TCPMon, we can observe the request in the following structure:

 ```
 POST /services/SimpleStockQuoteService HTTP/1.1